vishalbakshi/gtfsapi/README.md

 # gtfsapi
 An api for querying GTFS data

+## Core Functionality
+  - [ ] Retrieve GTFS files from https://transitfeeds.com/p/sfmta
+  - [ ] Upload those files to Firebase Storage (or equivalent)
+  - [ ] Download from Firebase Storage and insert data into Google Cloud SQL database
+  - [ ] Receive query/params from client's GET request and query Cloud SQL
+  - [ ] Convert queried data to Protocol Buffer
+  - [ ] Send Protocol Buffer as response to client

 ## Version 1
 Right now this is barebones as I want to setup a basic environment which does the following: